 Another way we can observe volatility's effect on time decay is during earnings.
 An option's price won't typically increase or decrease leading up to earnings as time passes.
 The reason for this is, volatility is also moving higher and offsetting time.

 In practical terms, let's look at this from a market makers point of view.
 TOP is trading at $50.00, and their earnings announcement is coming up in a week, and we want to price the move.
 We believe, as a market maker, TOP has the potential to move $10 in either direction.
 We should see the at-the-money straddle trading for $10.

 As the days pass, Theta would naturally take the price of our straddle down.
 The day before earnings it could only be worth $6.00.
 As a market maker, if we expected a $10 move but it is only selling at $6, well that leaves us open to a lot of risk.
 Now our straddle is underpriced, traders are purchasing them left and right, TOP releases earnings and moves $10 and we are stuck holding the bill.

 A market maker will offset this by moving their theoretical volatility higher.
 Now, right before the earnings announcement, our TOP straddle will still be worth $10.

 How To Cover Your Theta With Option Movement

-Time may be flying but now you can put it on your side.
-By understanding theta, you know it will have a negative effect on your long positions and a positive effect on your short positions.
+Time may be flying, but now you can put it on your side.
+By understanding Theta, you know it will have an adverse effect on your long positions and a positive impact on your short positions.
 You now know when options have accelerated time decay, which allows you to take the right strategy at the right time.
 Remember, there is no edge in trading options over the weekend, and volatility can negate time decay, especially around an earnings announcement.